TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getPublicPath()
 ---------------

-The environment provides the path to the :ref:`public web folder <directory-public>` with :file:`index.php` for the TYPO3 frontend.
+The method provides the path to the :ref:`public web folder <directory-public>` with :file:`index.php` for the TYPO3 frontend.

 For legacy installations it point to the